builtwithjavascript/uniqueid/README.md

 ### Compressed (Encoded) Unique ID Structure
-When using encodedId(), the library compresses the raw ID into a base-36 string to save space.
+When using uniqueId(), the library compresses the raw ID into a base-36 string to save space.
 This typically produces a string around 15 characters long, though the length may vary slightly depending on the input values.

-  - **Encoding**: encodedId() converts the 23-character raw ID into a shorter, more compact format using base-36 encoding.
+  - **Encoding**: uniqueId() converts the 23-character raw ID into a shorter, more compact format using base-36 encoding.
 This is especially useful for storage and transmission where space is limited.
-  - **Decoding**: decodeId() reverses the encoding process, converting the base-36 encoded ID back to its full 23-character raw format.
+  - **Decoding**: decodeBase36() reverses the encoding process, converting the base-36 encoded ID back to its full 23-character raw format.

 #### Example Encoded ID: 5yz1z9xn4dq